Dastan21/LC_RandomSounds/README.md

 # RandomSounds

 Lethal Company mod that lets you add custom sounds to the game.
-All of the sounds of a specific audio are played synchronously between the players (if they have the mod too and the same custom audios).
+All of the sounds of a specific audio are randomly choosen and played synchronously between the players (if they have the mod too and the same custom audios).

 ## Install